tmtsoftware/esw/docs/src/main/scripts/script-styles.md

 ### Handler-Oriented Scripts

-A handler-oriented script is specified with command-handlers at the top level scope of the script.
+A handler-oriented script is specified with command-handlers at the top-level scope of the script.
 There is a command-handler associated with every possible Setup or Observe that a received Sequence can contain.
 The developer can use mutable variables in the script to keep track of the state of the Sequencer script.